-How to use Excel Table within a data validation list (3 ways)
+How to use Excel Table within a data validation list (4 easy ways)

-Excel Tables expand automatically whenever new data is added to the bottom.
-This feature alone makes Tables one of the most powerful tools within the Excel users toolkit.
+Excel Tables expand automatically whenever new data is added.
+This feature alone makes Tables one of the most powerful tools within the Excel user’s toolkit.
 A Table can be used as the source data for a chart and within a named range, both of which benefit from the auto-expand feature.
-Data validation lists would also benefit from the auto-expand feature… but it just doesn’t work; an oversight on Microsoft’s part (in my opinion).
+Data validation lists would also benefit from the auto-expand feature, but they just don’t work correctly—an oversight on Microsoft’s part (in my opinion).

 Table of Contents